Justin Shubow

 Justin Shubow is an American architectural critic who currently serves as the president of the National Civic Art Society, a nonprofit organization that advocates and promotes public art and architecture in the classical tradition.
+He is chairman of the U.S. Department of Transportation’s Beautifying Transportation Infrastructure Council.
 He was a member of the United States Commission of Fine Arts from 2018 to 2021 and served as its chairman in 2021, being the first Jewish person to hold that position.
 The New York Times has called him “one of modern architecture’s biggest critics.”

 Biography

 Shubow graduated, magna cum laude, from Columbia University in 1999, where he was drum major of the Columbia University Marching Band, and received a master’s degree in philosophy from the University of Michigan and a J.D. degree from Yale Law School.

 He served as an instructor at the University of Michigan and Yale University teaching courses in philosophy.
 He also served as an editor of The Forward newspaper and Commentary magazine.